-Status Codes (often referred to as "membership types" or simply "statuses") control one of the most basic aspects of membership records.
+Statuses (often referred to as "membership types") control one of the most basic aspects of membership records.
 The status of a member can trigger a lot of different functionality, especially if you are using MemberTies Professional.

 The system comes preloaded with several statuses, but you can remove any or all of them, or just rename and redefine them.
-You may enter several hundred statuses in addition to the default DELETE status that is required by the system.
+You can create as many as you need in addition to the default DELETE status that is required by the system.
 It is a good idea to draw out the flow of statuses in your organization before setting them up.

 PROSPECT changes to DROPPED 30 days after the End Date

 DROPPED changes to (DELETE) 90 days after the End Date